victorpellizer/legislative-data/README.md

 2 - Open the legislative-data folder on shell
 3 - Execute the command "python3 main.py"
 4 - Open the resulting file, result.html, in output folder

+The code repository can be accessed at https://github.com/victorpellizer/legislative-data